-White Springs: A forgotten destination
+White Springs in our photos: A forgotten destination of northern Florida

 Collage of images of the rural city of White Springs, Florida - Photos: Still Gravity.